 West Chester University

-Each of these purposes suggest a completely different way to write about "protest."
-In an expressive piece of writing, you are writing to discover something about yourself (which the process of reflecting and writing brings forth), and then share that discovery with your readers, who can learn from just as you have.
+Each of these purposes suggest a completely different way to write about protest.
+In an expressive piece of writing, you are writing to share something about yourself (which you may discover as the process of reflecting and writing brings that something forth); you are writing to share that discovery with your readers.

 You may wonder if readers will be interested in reading about you, about your individual experience, about your reflective thoughts and meditations.
 The answer is that we are.
 We most definitely are.
 In fact, personal writing is probably the most enjoyable, most popular form to read and to write.
 Students who take classes like this usually report that this is the kind of writing they valued most, they enjoyed the most.
 And it’s the same for readers.
 What’s the appeal?